 - 1. Your video must be QuickTime 7 compatible, .mov, .mp3, .mp4, .avi, or any format that can be played by the QuickTime Player 7 using plug-ins.
-For more info on what types of video files can be played in MacCaption, please see the Telestream support site. - 2.
+For more information on what types of video files can be played in MacCaption, see Opening a Movie in the MacCaption User Guide. - 2.
 Go to File > Open Movie, or drag and drop that video file into the video preview area.
 Your video will appear in the preview panel.
 When a movie is currently loaded, the new movie will replace it.